DOG FENCE post accessories

 If you don't have a top rail, a good way to keep the fencing from sliding down round posts is to put a brace band at the top of each post and use the nut, bolt and washer that come with it to tighten it on the post.
 Then secure the brace band to your fencing with a zip-lock tie, passing the tie under the bolt, around the top of the fencing, and also around any top support wire.

-Vinyl cap insert for 1-5/8 inch black round deer fence posts (a single insert, DO NOT CONFUSE WITH VINYL SLEEVE INSERTS)
+Vinyl cap insert for 1-5/8 inch black round fence posts (a single insert, DO NOT CONFUSE WITH VINYL SLEEVE INSERTS)

 Vinyl plug insert for steel drive sleeves taking 1-5/8 inch round posts (single insert, DO NOT CONFUSE WITH VINYL POST INSERTS)

 An easy way to install most metal posts is with a manual post driver.
 Ours costs less than most others on the market and works every bit as well.

 This driver is a heavy steel tube closed at one end with long handles on the sides.
 It can install posts up to 2.5 inches wide.
 To use it, simply place the driver over one end of the post to be installed.
 Put the posts other end where you want the post installed. then raise the driver, drop it down on the post, and repeat the process until your post is at the desired depth.
 Be sure that anyone assisting you keeps their hands out of the way of the descending driver, because this tool can seriously injure hands.